Yasir-khan99/Animal-Image-Classification-using-CNN/README.md

-# Animal-Image-Classification-using-Convolutionary Neural Networks (CNN)
+# Animal-Image-Classification-using-Convolutional Neural Networks (CNN)

 Link to the Dataset